A-Khranovsky/Test2/README.md

 * E-mail must be like name@example.com, must be unique in DB.
 * Message is a text not more than 300 characters.

-## Down the services if you are exit
+## Leave container and down the services if you are exit
+press ctrl+d
 docker-compose down